glouppe/info8006-introduction-to-ai/course-syllabus.md

 # Exercise sessions

-- Exercice sessions are held every week after the lecture.
+- Exercise sessions are held every week after the lecture.
-- Prepare the exercises proposed the previous week.
+- You will work on exercises by yourself or in small groups, with our help.
+    - Your active participation is expected.
+    - The exercises are designed to help you understand the materials and prepare for the exam.
-- Use this time to get answers to your questions, and not to transcribe everything from the blackboard.
+    - Use this time to get answers to your questions.
 - Solutions are provided for all exercises.

 ---